mshahzaib1629/portfolio/README.md

       Redefined listing of Projects & Certificates
     </li>
   </ol>
 First version of this project can be found at <a href="https://awesome-portfolio-sepia.vercel.app/" target="_blank">this link</a>.
-Current version is also live at <a href="https://mshahzaib1629.com/" target="_blank">mshahzaib1629.com</a>
+Its code is also available at <a href="https://github.com/Programming-School-Pro/Awesome-Portfolio" target="_blank">this repository</a>.

 ### Forking this project